What Is INDIRECT Function In Excel?

 How To Use INDIRECT Excel Function?

-Before moving to advanced, let us look at a basic example of using the INDIRECT function in Excel.
+Let us look at a basic example of using the INDIRECT function in Excel.

 Below is the data set of students and their scores: